swill/slackd/README.md

 slackd is a very simple daemon that simply watches a text file (usually a log file) and pushes any lines which match a specific criteria to a [Slack](https://slack.com/) channel.  slackd allows you to specify a `line_includes` and/or a `line_excludes` regular expression to watch for, if both are provided they will both trigger a post to Slack.

-slackd is a completely stand alone application and has no external dependances.
-It does not need to be installed, it can simply be run inplace.
+slackd is a completely stand alone application and has no external dependencies.
+It does not need to be installed, it can simply be run in-place.

 INSTALL
 -------
 In this example I am using the `slackd_linux_amd64` binary, but you can change it to whichever flavor you need to use.

+**Using `rc.local`**
 ```
 $ wget -O slackd https://github.com/swill/slackd/raw/master/bin/slackd_linux_amd64
 $ vim config.ini